rjfarmer/gfort2py/README.md

 ## Why use this over other fortran to python translators?

 gfort2py use gfortran .mod files to translate your fortran code's ABI to python compatible types using python's ctype library.
 The advantage here is that it can (in principle) handle anything the compiler can compile. gfort2py is almost entirely python and there are no changes needed to your fortran source code (some changes in the build process may be needed, as gfort2py needs your code compiled as a shared library).
-Disadvantage means we are tied to gfortran and can't support other compilers and may break when gfortran updates its .mod file format, though this happens rarely.
+The disadvantage however is that we are tied to gfortran and can't support other compilers and may break when gfortran updates its .mod file format, though this happens rarely.

 ## Using